jbroadway/elefant/README.md

 Elefant apps are self-contained, so you can also make reusable apps and share them with others as well.

-Some obvious missing pieces:

-* Permissions/access control
-* RSS/XML/etc parsing - use SimplePie?
-* Email management
-* Deployment management
-* Logging engine

-For a more complete discussion on missing pieces and the future of Elefant, see the [Future page on the wiki](https://github.com/jbroadway/elefant/wiki/Future).
+For ideas on missing pieces and the future of Elefant, see the [Future page on the wiki](https://github.com/jbroadway/elefant/wiki/Future).

-## What *is* here?
+## What's Here

 * Really simple URL routing w/ friendly URLs
 * Secure database abstraction/modeling (based on PDO)